Felicity Huffman Arrives At Court For College Admissions Scandal Hearing Without Husband William H. Macy

 — Page Six (@PageSix) April 3, 2019

 At the time of writing, William H. Macy has not been charged with any crime, and authorities have not commented as to why Felicity was the only one charged.
 While William may have avoided any legal troubles, the same can’t be said for all celebrity couples.
 Over 30 parents across the country were arrested as part of Operation Varsity Blues, including actress Lori Loughlin, and her husband Mossimo Giannulli.
-Loughlin, who was best known for her role as Aunt Becky on Full House and Fuller House, and her husband were accused of paying $500,000 in bribes in order to have their two daughters accepted into the University of Southern California as members of the school crew team, despite the fact that the two girls had never rowed before.
+Loughlin, who was best known for her role as Aunt Becky on Full House and Fuller House, and Giannulli were accused of paying $500,000 in bribes in order to have their two daughters accepted into the University of Southern California as members of the school crew team, despite the fact that the two girls had never rowed before.

-As a result of the charges levied against her, Lori Loughlin has been dropped from both Fuller House, and the Hallmark Channel’s When Calls the Heart.
-One of Lori’s daughter, social media influencer Olivia Jade, has also been dropped from a handful of high-profile companies, including Sephora and TRESemmé.
+As a result of the charges levied against her, Lori Loughlin has been dropped from both Fuller House and the Hallmark Channel’s When Calls the Heart.
+One of Lori’s daughters, social media influencer Olivia Jade, has also been dropped from a handful of high-profile companies, including Sephora and TRESemmé.